Opening a Case

 Q: I received a Summons and Complaint; what does this mean?

-A: State and Federal laws require us to legally establish paternity, child support and a Health Insurance Coverage Assignment for the child(ren) listed on the Complaint.
+A: State and Federal laws require us to legally establish parentage, child support and a Health Insurance Coverage Assignment for the child(ren) listed on the Complaint.
 You must respond by filing an Answer with the Fresno County Superior Court Clerk's office within thirty days of service.
 If you do not file an Answer, a Default Judgment will be filed based upon the Proposed Judgment included in your Summons and Complaint packet.

 Q: I disagree with the child support amount, or one of the terms, set in the Proposed Judgment.
 What do I do?